National Board for Professional Teaching Standards: History

 The board was formed in response to a 1986 report issued by the Task Force on Teaching as a Profession, a group funded by the Carnegie Forum on Education, of the Carnegie Corporation of New York.
 The report, entitled A Nation Prepared: Teachers for the 21st Century, called for the creation of a board to “define what teachers should know and be able to do” and to “support the creation of a rigorous, valid assessment to see that certified teachers do meet these standards.”
-Former governor of North Carolina, James B. Hunt Jr., served as the first chair of the NBPTSBoard of Directors and former Ford Foundation executive, James A. Kelly, became the National Board's first president.
+Former governor of North Carolina, James B. Hunt Jr., served as the first chair of the NBPTS Board of Directors, and former Ford Foundation executive, James A. Kelly, became the National Board's first president.

-In October 1999, the NBPTS Board of Directors adopted the resolution to establish the James A. Kelly Award for Advancing Accomplished Teaching, in honor of James A. Kelly, founding president of the National Board.
-The award will be given “to recognize and honor individuals who provide clear, consistent and convincing evidence of their ability to foster Mr. Kelly’s legacy of accomplished teaching.”

-Recipients of the James A. Kelly Award include President Bill Clinton, Edward B. Rust, Senator Arlen Specter, Governor Roy Barnes, Linda Darling-Hammond, Governor Ted Strickland, Governor James B. Hunt Jr., Secretary Richard Riley, Barbara Kelley, Terry Holliday, Ronald Thorpe, Michael Kirst, and President Barack Obama.
+In 1999, the NBPTS Board of Directors honored Kelly by establishing the James A. Kelly Award for Advancing Accomplished Teaching.
+The award is given “to recognize and honor individuals who provide clear, consistent and convincing evidence of their ability to foster Mr. Kelly’s legacy of accomplished teaching.”
+Recipients of the James A. Kelly Award include President Bill Clinton, Edward B. Rust, Senator Arlen Specter, Governor Roy Barnes, Linda Darling-Hammond, Governor Ted Strickland, Governor James B. Hunt Jr., Secretary Richard Riley, Barbara Kelley, Terry Holliday, Ronald Thorpe, Michael Kirst, President Barack Obama, Senator Herb Kohl, Mary Hatwood Futrell, and Barnett Berry.